 English is not my first language.
 How can I improve my writing?

-There are some excellent resources at U of T for learning English, including both formal instruction and opportunities to practise listening:
+There are some excellent resources at U of T for learning English, including both formal instruction and opportunities to practice listening:

 - The Faculty of Arts and Science offers a program to provide English Language Learning support to multilingual undergraduates in Arts and Science.
 The course Intensive Academic English (ELL010H) focusses on enhancing the high-level reading, writing, speaking and listening skills needed for courses at U of T. This course is offered in early May and late August.
 Check the ELL website for details.
 A moderate tuition fee is refundable upon completion of the course.
 The program also hosts Communication Café meetings four times a week starting in fall term.
 Students take part in games and activities designed to enhance the critical thinking and speaking skills needed in courses.
 The Café is open to all FAS undergraduates.
 Any time during the year, FAS students may participate in Reading eWriting, an effective method for expanding academic vocabulary and improving reading and writing skills while you are taking courses.

-- The School of Continuing Studies's English Language Program offers non-credit certificate courses on academic skills to prepare international students for university work.
+- The School of Continuing Studies' English Language Program offers non-credit certificate courses on academic skills to prepare international students for university work.
 A number concentrate on writing, others concentrate on speaking.
 The courses are offered full-time or part-time, sometimes as distance education.
-A new course on pronunciation is intended for postdoctoral fellows.
 Check the website to find out about fees, times, and topics.

 - U of T at Scarborough offers a comprehensive system of instruction and support, led by specialized ESL instructors.
 It offers undergraduate credit courses in English as a Second Language that involve analysis and practice in the academic uses of language.
 Visit the website for more information and to get the application form for enrolment.
 Continuing support for students new to academic language and culture is also offered through the English Language Development program.
 See the website for news of interesting group meetings and helpful individual consultation assisting the development of academic vocabulary and reading strategies.
 Non-UTSC students can also benefit from the useful advice and links to online resources included in the ELD website.